 We even let residents take food back to their rooms, although the beautiful seating areas and opportunities to eat with friends in our dining facilities might be too tempting to leave.

 As a resident during the Academic Year, using your Wiscard (student ID) for payment in Housing dining locations gets you a 30% discount on prepared food and a 20% discount on pre-packaged food, compared to non-resident prices.
 (These discounts do not apply to Summer Term residents.)

 In addition, all enrolled UW-Madison students are exempt from sales tax on food purchases when paying with Wiscard, saving you an additional 5.5% at most campus dining locations.

-All new residents for the 2018-19 Academic Year will be asked to select a meal plan tier for food purchases for the year, based on your eating habits.
+All new residents will be asked to select a dining plan tier for food purchases for the year, based on your eating habits.
 That amount will be part of your Housing bill and will be deposited into a Resident Food Account on your Wiscard, which is used exclusively for on-campus dining.
 This money is nontransferable.
 A dining plan is not required for returning residents, but they do have the option of participating in a dining plan if they choose (this is available through My UW Housing).

 If you eat more than this amount, you can add money to your Wiscard at any time and continue getting your resident discount on food.